opendcs/opendcs/docs/source/dev-docs.rst

 The PropertyProvider system as added to support EnvExpander retrieving values from sources other than the java `System.properties`.
 The mechanism uses the java ServiceProvider mechanism so downstream users can implement any custom sources they need.

-To implement a custom implement the following class `org.opendcs.spi.properties.PropertyValueProvider`.
+To implement a custom property provider the following class `org.opendcs.spi.properties.PropertyValueProvider`.

 .. code-block:: java
     :linenos: